-Budgeted cost: £108,128
+Budgeted cost:£15,6019

-Activity Evidence that supports this approach Challenge number(s) addressed 3.1 To appoint a dedicated Pupil Premium Lead responsible for the academic progress, & the social and personal development of pupil premium students.
+Activity Evidence that supports this approach Challenge number(s) addressed 3.1 To continue to employ a dedicated Pupil Premium Lead responsible for the academic progress, & the social and personal development of pupil premium students.
 A dedicated lead for our disadvantaged students will be key to removing barriers to learning, will enable us to support through our menu of support, in order to mitigate potential barriers to learning.
 All 3.2 To continue to employ a Student & Family Welfare officer - offering live support for vulnerable children EEF Teaching & Learning Toolkit suggests that targeted mentoring and individual support can assist students with specific needs, to overcome personal barriers to school engagement.
-Progress potential: 2 months 3 3.3 To continue to provide external, independent Careers advice (3.3.1) and on- site Careers support and work experiences provision (3.3.2) EEF Research: Exploring the Impact of Careers Education on Improving Young People's Outcomes 3 3.4 To continue to provide SEMH & behavioural intervention support through a Behaviour Lead Officer (3.4.1) and a Behaviour Inclusion manager (3.4.2) EEF Teaching & Learning Toolkit suggests that targeted mentoring and individual support can assist students with specific needs, to overcome personal barriers to school engagement.
+Progress potential: 2 months 3 3.3 To continue to provide external, independent Careers advice (3.3.1) and on- site Careers support and work experiences provision (3.3.2) EEF Research: Exploring the Impact of Careers Education on Improving Young People's Outcomes 3

+3.4 To continue to provide SEMH & behavioural intervention support through a Behaviour Lead Officer (3.4.1) and a Well Being & Mental Health and Hub support (3.4.2) EEF Teaching & Learning Toolkit suggests that targeted mentoring and individual support can assist students with specific needs, to overcome personal barriers to school engagement.
 Progress potential: 2 months 3 4 3.5 To provide a Uniform grant (3.5.1) and second-hand uniform stock (3.5.2) It will remove barriers to learning through being ready to learn in all lessons.
-6

-3.6 To have an on-site EWO to close the gap with PP to non-PP attendance Increased attendance leads to improved outcomes for all groups of learners.
+6 3.6To have an on-site EWO to close the gap with PP to non-PP attendance (3.6.1) and subsidise bus transport for identified PP students (3.6.2).
+To have an on-site Attendance support office (3.6.3) Increased attendance leads to improved outcomes for all groups of learners.
 3 6 3.7 To have on-site External counselling (3.7.1) and access to on-site an Educational Psychologist (3.7.2) for PP students EEF Teaching & Learning Toolkit suggests that targeted mentoring and individual support can assist students with specific needs, to overcome personal barriers to school engagement.
 Progress potential: 2 months 3 4 3.8 To use individual budgets to support individualised support for PP students (ie. to ensure more equity of access to cultural activities) Including instrument tuition (3.8.1), enrichment week and trip subsidies (3.8.2) EEF Teaching & Learning Toolkit suggests that targeted support to enable access to arts and sports participation can have a positive impact on a child's mental wellbeing and engagement with school.
 Supports strategies to address cultural deficits, build health & wellbeing and develop a positive association with school.
 Progress potential: 3 months 5 3.9 To ensure that all PP students have the stationery (3.9.1), Revision Guides (3.9.2), cooking ingredients (3.9.3) and access to breakfast club (3.9.4) required so that barriers are removed.
 It will remove barriers to learning through being ready to learn in all lessons.
 6